Nonprofit Catalyst 2018 Program and Scholarship Application

 The cost of the program is $20,000, payable in three installments on April 15, August 15, and December 1, 2018.
 Scholarship grants are available as part of this application.
 Organizations may choose to be considered for a scholarship for one of the following amounts: $5,000, $10,000, $15,000 or $15,500.

-Program and Scholarship Applications must be submitted using the form below by March 19, 2018.
+Program and Scholarship Applications must be submitted using the form below before March 19, 2018.
 For questions about the form, please send an email to firstname.lastname@example.org.
 Incomplete applications will not be considered.
 All of the information on this page, including the application form fields, is available for download in PDF format, so that you can prepare your responses in advance.

 As part of this program, each participating nonprofit organization will form an Impact Team, which is responsible for guiding the process of program review and new venture development.
 Functionally, the team makes recommendations to the executive director and board.
 The Team is recruited by the executive director or CEO, with help from the board chair and/or an internal champion.
 In most cases, the internal champion organizes and facilitates the Impact Team meetings, with assistance from outside team members.